 Sets the rounding mode for fixed-point calculations.
 The block uses the rounding mode if a value cannot be represented exactly by the specified data type and scaling.
 When this occurs, the value is rounded to a representable number.
-For more information refer to Rounding in Fixed-Point Designer™.
+For more information refer to Rounding (Fixed-Point Designer).

 Sets the overflow mode for fixed-point calculations.
 Use this parameter to specify the method to be used if the magnitude of a fixed-point calculation result does not fit into the range of the data type and scaling that stores the result.
-For more information refer to Precision and Range in the Precision and Range section of the DSP System Toolbox User's Guide.
+For more information refer to Precision and Range.

 Complex product in the numerator for the diversity combining.
 For more information refer to the Fixed-Point Signals section of this help page.